 Following the installation of our fabric ducting, these issues were solved immediately and to pool users’ satisfaction.
 There are no longer any draughts for users to put up with and the movement of air through the entire space is even.

 The correct movement of air in an environment like a swimming pool requires significant forethought in order to identify challenges and design a solution to fit the particular requirements of the installation.
 We were contracted to do the work by our partners whose project lead explained the reason behind the selection of Prihoda’s fabric ducting.

 “We had worked with Prihoda on other challenging projects and found that their fabric ducting system delivered the results required time after time.
 Fabric ducting offers many distinct advantages.
 For installation teams, it’s much easier to work with and quicker to install.
 For a facility’s users, it works very well in a variety of different heights giving much more uniform air distribution in target areas.
 For a facility’s owners, the savings achieved in running costs are substantial”.

 Prihoda fabric ducts can be removed easily and cleaned thoroughly in a domestic washing machine or customers can opt to take a maintenance contract with Prihoda, so no investment in a commercial washing machine is needed if one is not on-site already.
 The facilities management teams in the locations where Prihoda fabric ducts have been installed often use the Prihoda Care maintenance service.

-Other important factors for both the school and our partners at Wessex Building Service were our fabric ducting’s worldwide and European flame retardancy certifications (the fabric produces a very low amount of smoke and no flaming droplets at all).
+Other important factors for both Bryanston school and our partners were our fabric ducting’s worldwide and European flame retardancy certifications (the fabric produces a very low amount of smoke and no flaming droplets at all).
 Our fabric ducting is very difficult to ignite particularly because of its in-built self-extinguishing properties.

 Prihoda fabric is also cleanroom standard ISO4 – the ducting material does not shed any fibres and it confirms to all accepted cleanroom standards.